diantonioandrea/CLIbrary/docs.md

 Handlers play an important role inside **CLIbrary**.
 Every function accepts only a handler which is a dictionary structured as {"option": value}.

-### Importing submodules

-**CLIbrary** submodules can be imported by:

-	from CLIbrary import interface
-	from CLIbrary import files
-	from CLIbrary import inputs
-	from CLIbrary import outputs

 ## Interface

 [Go back to ToC](#table-of-contents)